StarlingXWeb/starlingx-website/site/faq/index.md

 #### Is this an OpenStack project?

 StarlingX is a top-level pilot project supported by the OpenStack Foundation, but is not a part of the OpenStack cloudinfrastructure project.
-From a technical perspective StarlingX is both a development and integration project, whichincludes and uses many of the OpenStack services as well as other open source projects.
-Some of those projects areenhanced in the StarlingX build.
-The StarlingX community is actively working with upstream communities to contributethese changes.
+From a technical perspective StarlingX is both a development and integration project, which includes and uses many of the OpenStack services as well as other open source projects.
+Some of those projects are enhanced in the StarlingX build.
+The StarlingX community is actively working with upstream communities to contribute these changes.

 #### How does the StarlingX community collaborate with other open source projects?

 The StarlingX team is actively working with a number of other projects and communities, both within and outside of the OpenStack Foundation projects.
-The community is contributing to the Nova, Horizon, Keystone and Neutron projects withinOpenStack.
+The community is contributing to the Nova, Horizon, Keystone and Neutron projects within OpenStack.
 Our teams are also involved in the OSF Edge Computing Group as well as the Akraino community and the EdgeXFoundry project.

 #### When is the first release of StarlingX?

 The first release will be in October 2018.
-The project will release on a 4 month cadence each March, July and Novemberin 2019.
+The project will release on a 4 month cadence each March, July and November in 2019.
 Releases are time based.

 #### Are there any commercial distributions of StarlingX?